turbot/steampipe-plugin-azure/docs/tables/azure_web_application_firewall_policy.md

   json_extract(http_listeners, '$[0]') is not null;
 ```

-### Get application gateway details that is associated with the firewall policy
+### Get application gateway details that are associated with the firewall policy
 Get application gateway associated with WAF policies and configurations

 ```sql+postgres